dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 Characters and creatures can move away to hide, take cover, engage an enemy, or any other reason that might be appropriate.
 They can also choose not to move and remain in the same position.
 They might choose to move first and perform an action later, or the opposite.
 There are limitations to moving, as explained below.

 ##### Zones & distance

 For combat purposes, distance is measured in zones.
-Each zone starts from zero (see _Engaged_, below), and from that point out, each zone equals 25 feet in any direction.
+Each zone starts from zero (see _Engaged (ZZ)_, below), and from that point out, each zone equals 25 feet in any direction.
 A creature or player character can usually move only a distance of one zone per round of combat.
 There might be exceptions to this such as an extremely quick creature, or a magical device or spell that enhances speed.

 You can call out zones by their level, starting from ZZ (zone zero) as two units being adjacent to each other, and go from there (Z1 up to 25 feet, Z2 up to 50 feet, and so on).